SportBeep.com

 Related news

 “I had no idea.
 Maybe on the last putt because I didn’t even look at the leaderboard at all, to be honest.
 I just asked my caddie if I need to make a par or not.
-He said, ‘It’s OK, I think you’re safe’.
+He said, ‘It’s OK, I think you’re safe.’
 I was just like, OK, so actually I can breathe now,” she said.

-Jeeno stated that tricky pin positions combined with the weather had made it a battle to make par.
+Jeeno mentioned that tricky pin positions combined with the weather had made it a battle to make par.
 “Bogey-free on the final round, final group, as well, because the pin positions were so tough today.
 We got a lot of wind, and then a lot of nerves and excitement for sure.
 I just really told myself to be patient out there.
 I know I was just trying to keep my ball where I have a chance to make it, but if I not make it, I’m fine because I know not every putt or not every hole that we’re going to make it for sure.
 But I think my big key today is making par,” added the Thai, who finished a disappointing tied for 24th at last week’s first major of the year, the Chevron Championship.

 Boutier canceled out her three birdies with three bogeys but was pleased to be in contention as she looks forward to the next major, the US Women’s Open in Wisconsin in June.
 “A very solid week overall.
 Definitely a little bit disappointed with my finish today, but feel pretty happy with where my game is at,” she said.
 “Just need to tweak a few things before my next tournament, which is the US Open, so it’s very encouraging to have a good result here at such a good tournament.”